 - Along those lines, do not implement gainsharing until after the team has completed its initial agile transformation.
 Teams need to be running smoothly with relatively stable processes to get accurate baseline data for improvements.

 - If gainsharing rewards decline over the years, so will their motivational effect.
 On the other hand, declining rewards may cause the team to go after riskier goals in hopes of raising the rewards again, perhaps to the detriment of the team.

 Bayer Corporation allowed a team to create a “Productivity Plus” plan identifying measurable improvements it hoped to make in one of three areas: safety, financial results, or operational results.
 If the team was able to show bottom-line gains from the effort, it received a percentage of the dollar savings.

-Consider compensating individuals for their performance as team members, in addition to any rewards for individual work performance.
+If your company requires use of a pay-for-performance plan, consider compensating individuals for their performance as team members, in addition to any rewards for individual work.
 By compensating for teamwork:

 - There is less of a focus on what others are or are not doing to help the team, both because an individual can get something out of it regardless, and because this facilitates the belief that people with poor teamwork will “get what’s coming to them.”

 - The incentive to adhere to team values and procedures is increased.

 - If the team fails, individuals still feel compensated for the extra time and effort, which will be critical to their willingness to try teaming again some day.